MaDHouSe79/mh-vehiclekeyitem/README.md

 - you get a message that you can use the key on that vehicle,
 - if you to far away from a vehicle, you also get a message.

+# F1 Menu
+- There is a sell menu to sell your vehiclekey to a other player.
+- youn eed to add the job like cardealer (for a real player)
+- and add this in to `Config.IgnoreForKeyItem`
+- with this, the player get a Key Icone in there F1 menu to sell the vehicle with key.

 # Dependencies:
 - [qb-core](https://github.com/qbcore-framework/qb-core) (Required)